THE FUTURE OF PRINT MARKETING... IS PRINT REALLY DEAD?

 The biggest contributors to growth were the US, China, Australia and the UK.
 Digital advertising, which is categorised as display, video, search and social, grew by a massive 17%, entirely driven by mobile advertising.
 Traditional media (including TV and radio, print and out-of-home) remained consistent.
 Print alone contributed $69 billion to the annual advertising spend in 2016, which was a decline of 9%, with similar predictions for the year ahead.

 But are these reductions in print advertising spend surprising?
 Once upon a time the only option for advertising was print, so understandably it completely monopolised the market.
-Radio and TV then took a share, and now, in 2017 you have an array of choices to promote your brand.
+Radio and TV then took a share, and today you have an array of choices to promote your brand.
 Search ads, remarketing, display, video advertising, social media, direct marketing, events, content, print advertising, TV and radio, SEO, billboards, mobile push notifications, email campaigns, press releases and many more all take a piece of the marketing pie.

 What’s important to note is that the amounts brands spend to market their businesses are increasing year on year, it’s just that the choices of how and where to spend this money, are also increasing.